yangke-release/chucky-ng/docs/source/index.rst

     * Fix some bugs and make it more robust.
 2. Rewirte the KNN class to support the neighborhood selection strategy:
     * Leverage the name(file name or function name) information and the caller set information of a function when it's usefull.
     * Kick some name irrelevant functions out, and set a robust threshold for the recomandation of good candidate.

-Consult this `paper <http://pan.baidu.com/s/1kTwt9mJ/>`_, if you are interested in it.
-For more information or bug report please do not hesitate to contact me.
-Ke Yang(123yangke321@sina.com)
+Note: the advancement of the modification still needs to be judged and more evaluation is required.
+Connect Ke Yang(123yangke321@sina.com) for more information.

-Although this is a non-official document for Chucky, hope it will be helpful for people who are intersted in Chucky and working and studying this area.
+Although this is a non-official document for Chucky, hope it will be helpful for people who are intersted in Chucky and working and studying in this area.
-Still trying to update the document.

 Contents: